 ‘The role of nutrition is an emerging area in Alzheimer’s research and the potential benefits of drinking coffee, on both a nutritional and a social level, are increasingly being developed.’

-Recent research published in the European Journal of Clinical Nutrition suggests that coffee could be the answer to keeping weight off once you’ve lost it.
+Research published in the European Journal of Clinical Nutrition in suggested that coffee could be the answer to keeping weight off once you’ve lost it.
 Participants who consumed two to four cups of coffee per day were far more successful when it came to staying trim than their decaff equivalents.

-In recent months there’s also been a huge rise in teas created specifically to aid the dieting process, with popular brands including Slendertoxtea, Bootea and Fit&Fast Slimming Tea (also known as ‘teatoxes’).
+In recent years there’s also been a huge rise in teas created specifically to aid the diet process, with popular brands including Slendertoxtea and Bootea (also known as ‘teatoxes’).
 If a teatox isn’t for you, it’s worth knowing how many calories are in your normal tea and coffee choices, as it’s so easy to forget that lots of hot drinks are crammed full of calories.
 Cutting out a latte or creamy mocha a day will help you keep trim.

 Calories in tea and coffee